Efficient AI Across Edge, Near-Edge, and Cloud

 Inside DONNA: Approach & Key Results

-The DONNA framework introduces a smarter way to run AI models across different devices.
+The Distributed Optimized Neural Network Allocation (DONNA) framework introduces a smarter way to run AI models across different devices.
 Instead of pushing the entire model to a single machine, DONNA carefully splits the model into pieces and assigns each part to the device best suited for it, whether that’s a CPU, GPU, or newly-emerging technology CIM.

 As Fig.2 shows, DONNA uses a profiler to understand how fast and energy-efficient each device is.
 Then, it searches for the best distribution strategy that balances two goals at once: high throughput and low energy use.
 Unlike multiple earlier approaches that focused on only one of these goals, DONNA achieves both with user-controllable parameter, making it more efficient and adaptable across a variety of hardware setups.